Mazhabi (Sikh traditions) in India

 What Are Their Lives Like?

-The Mahatam people are endogamous, meaning they prefer to marry within their group.
+The Mazhabi people are endogamous, meaning they prefer to marry within their group.
 They allow for divorce on certain grounds such as adultery and not being able to have children.
 They allow remarriage but not for older widows.
 On the death of the father, sons inherit the property with the oldest son taking charge of the family estate.

 What Are Their Beliefs?